 - Click Save.

-If the data source is AWS Glue or Hive, hover over the row for the table and click to the right.
+If the data source is AWS Glue, hover over the row for the table and click to the right.

 Run a query on the Delta Lake table to see the results.